Michelle Zhao

 Research

-I'm interested in developing algorithms to enable fluent human-robot coordination and collaboration.
-I currently work on projects focused on human-robot collaboration, mutual adaptation, and modeling human behavior.
+I'm interested in developing algorithms to enable fluent human-robot coordination and collaboration (2-page research statement).
+I currently work on projects focused on uncertainty quantification, human-robot collaboration, adaptation, and modeling human behavior.

 clean-usnob Multi-Agent Strategy Explanations for Human-Robot Collaboration